 - Stroke, or transient ischaemic attack: clopidogrel 75 mg daily is the preferred antiplatelet.
 Modified-release dipyridamole should be prescribed combined with aspirin if clopidogrel is unsuitable.

 - Peripheral arterial disease, or multivascular disease: clopidogrel 75 mg daily is the preferred antiplatelet.
 Aspirin 75 mg alone should be prescribed if clopidogrel is unsuitable.

 Primary prevention of CVD

 - Previously, aspirin was recommended for those without apparent CVD in whom the total CVD risk over 10 years is >20%, and for almost all patients with diabetes aged over 50.
-The evidence to support this unlicensed indication is not robust and thus current guidance is that aspirin should not be used in primary prevention (including in those with diabetes mellitus or hypertension).NB: aspirin is increasingly being used in the primary prevention of some cancers - particularly bowel cancer.
+The evidence to support this unlicensed indication is not robust and thus current guidance is that aspirin should not be used in primary prevention (including in those with diabetes mellitus or hypertension).

 - Clopidogrel and dipyridamole are neither indicated nor licensed for primary prevention of cardiovascular events.

 AF carries a high risk of stroke and other thromboembolic events.
 Oral anticoagulants are more efficacious than aspirin at preventing stroke (particularly in those at highest risk) but carry a greater risk of major haemorrhage.

 The NICE guidance on AF and the prevention of stroke no longer recommends the use of aspirin monotherapy for thromboprophylaxis.